cloud441/ACEProjectAmaris/README.md

 | cronjob-reddit | reddit-post-index-write |

-### Step 1.5: ADD your secret credentials in GKE cluster
+### Step 1.5: Add your secret credentials in GKE cluster

 * for future connection using Python Elasticsearch client, we need to keep the IP address and the port encrypted.
 Use this [kubernetes manifest](config/kubernetes_manifests/elasticsearch_service/es_secret.yaml) to add your credentials:
     * ```kubectl create -f es_secret.yaml```

 ## Part 2: Set up your Reddit API Cronjob

+> The Reddit API Cronjob is an application that retrieve last posts on followed subreddit.
+A cronjob is a job scheduled to run periodically (5 min in our case).
+This application must not have public IP address and stay local in GKE local network.

 ### Step 2.1 (Optional): Connect to Reddit API

+> This step is optional but needed if we want to perform a lot of request to Reddit API.
+Feel free to do it if your interested in this API.

 * create a Reddit account [here](https://www.reddit.com/register/)
 * create a [new reddit API app](https://www.reddit.com/prefs/apps):